oracle/python-oracledb/doc/src/api_manual/connection.rst

 .. attribute:: Connection.action

     This write-only attribute sets the action column in the v$session table.
-It is a string attribute and cannot be set to None -- use the empty string instead.
+It is a string attribute but the value None is accepted and treated as an empty string.

     .. note::